erichaydel/errdo/README.md

 By default, it's nil, which means that logged in users aren't recorded with the errors (Though the user-agent always is).

-If you want to be able to link to your user's page (and have it clickable from the error index page for quick navigation), set the `config.user_show_path` to the URL helper for your user's show page.
+If you want to be able to link to your user's page (and have it clickable from the error index page for quick navigation), set the
+`config.user_show_path`
+to the URL helper for your user's show page.
 For example, in a normal application, this would be `:user_path`

 ## Authorization

 You probably don't want to rely on obfuscation to stop users from seeing your developer/admin side error index table.

-Similarly to authentication, you can pass a block to authenticate with.
-For example, you can pass a direct redirect call like so:
+Similarly to authentication, you can pass a block to authorize with.
+For example, you can pass a direct redirect call:
 ```
 config.authorize_with do
   redirect_to root_path unless warden.user.try(:is_admin?)
 end
 ```

- If you're using [CanCanCan](https://github.com/CanCanCommunity/cancancan), you can just pass `:cancan` as an option like so: `config.authorize_with :cancan`
+ If you're using [CanCanCan](https://github.com/CanCanCommunity/cancancan), you can just pass `:cancan` as an option:
+ `config.authorize_with :cancan`

 ## Notification Integrations